delroylow/SQL_problems_on_HackerRank_explanation_and_solution/README.md

   * The author uses MySQL Workbench.

 Delroy is a Master's Candidate with Xiamen University majoring in Quantitative Economics, an experienced user of `R Programming`, `MySQL`, as well as other data analytical tools.
 He's most interested with topics related to applied econometrics as well as Machine Learning algorithm!
-Despite having firm technical background, Delroy also prioritizes to apply these skills to solve real world problem!
+Despite having firm technical background, Delroy also prioritizes to apply these skills to solve real world problems!

 Delroy can be reached out on: